 h3) Should Contracted Parties be allowed or required to treat legal and natural persons differently, and what mechanism is needed to ensure reliable determination of status?

-h4) Is there a legal basis for CPs to treat legal and natural person differently?
+h4) Is there a legal basis for Contracted Parties to treat legal and natural person differently?

-H5) What are the risks associated with differentiation of registrant status as legal or natural person across multiple jurisdictions?
-(See Jelinek to Marby letter of 8 July 2018).
+h5) What are the risks associated with differentiation of registrant status as legal or natural person across multiple jurisdictions?
+(See EDPB letter of 5 July 2018).

-i) Transfer of data from registry to Emergecy Back End Registry Operator (EBERO)
+i) Transfer of data from registry to Emergecy Back End Registry Operator (“EBERO”)

 i1) Consider that in most EBERO transition scenarios, no data is actually transferred from a registry to an EBERO.
 Should this data processing activity be eliminated or adjusted?